Orbifold diagrams: Introduction

 \subsection{Acknowledgements}

 Work on this paper started when the second and the third author visited the first author in Graz in 2018.
 We thank for the support provided by the Department of Mathematics of the University of Graz.
 All authors thank Ana Garcia Elsener and Matthew Pressland for helpful discussions.
-K.~B.~was supported by a Royal Society Wolfson Fellowship and by FWF grants P 30549 and W1230.
+K.~B.~was supported by a Royal Society Wolfson Fellowship 180004 and by FWF grants P 30549 and W1230 and by the EPSRC Programme Grant W007509.
 She is currently on leave from the University of Graz.
 A.~P.~was supported by Uppsala University and the Alexander von Humboldt Foundation.
+D.~V.~was supported by the grant CONACyT-238754.